3 ways nostalgia can trigger hope and joy

 To me, it means: We can make all the things that were good in our past good again in our present and future.

-Here’s how reflecting on happy times can fill you with hope and amplify your joy.
+Here’s how reflecting on happy times can fill us with hope and amplify our joy.

 1. Recalling joyful moments can elevate our mood